lusend/website-v2/README.md

 ---
 ```

-All frontmatter is accessible within the markdown template using double brackets:
+All front matter is accessible within the markdown template using double brackets:

 ```njk
 {{ myvariable }}
 ```

+Front matter can also be calculated.
+This section lists the manually defined as well as the predefined front matter elements that can be used.

 > NOTE: Eleventy by default supplies certain data that does not need to be specified.
-View [its documentation](https://www.11ty.dev/docs/data-eleventy-supplied/) for more information. `path` has also been provided which gives the url to the current page.
+View [its documentation](https://www.11ty.dev/docs/data-eleventy-supplied/) for more information.

+### Manually Defined Front Matter

-### `layout`
+#### `layout`

-A layout must be defined for each page.
-Currently, only two layouts are implemented: `brochure` and `page`
+A layout **must** be defined for each page.
+This is the only required front matter element.
+Currently, only two layouts are implemented: `brochure` and `page`.

 ```yaml
 layout: page
 ```

-### `title`
+#### `title`

 A title is automatically formatted as the header for the page.

-### `styles`
+#### `styles`

 styles can be included using the `styles` front matter.
 This is a way to include stylesheets within the `_includes` folder.
-Do not specify the extension, only the file name.
+Do not specify the extension, only the filename.

 ```yaml
 styles: [styles, home]
 ```

-### `scripts`
+#### `scripts`

 scripts can be included using the `scripts` front matter.
 This is a way to include scripts within the `_includes` folder.
-Do not specify the extension, only the file name.
+Do not specify the extension, only the filename.

 ```yaml
 scripts: [base, brochure]
 ```

-### `slug`
+#### `slug`

 The slug allows you to override the outputted file link which defaults to the name of the page file.
 Thus, if a page was named `test.md` but the slug was set to `test2`, the link would direct to `test2` rather than `test`.